synzen/MonitoRSS/README.md

-# MonitoRSS
+# MonitoRSS (Formerly Discord.RSS)

-This is the core repository of the MonitoRSS bot for development and programmatic use.
+This is the core repository of the MonitoRSS bot (formerly known as Discord.RSS) for development and programmatic use.
 For the web interface development and programmatic use, see https://github.com/synzen/MonitoRSS-Web.

 For users who want to deploy MonitoRSS for personal use, see https://github.com/synzen/MonitoRSS-Clone.